Keep in Touch

 The Lingkabau Forest Reserve is home to a level of biodiversity that is typical of Borneo forests—that is, the number of plants and animals is astounding.
 A 2023 study found 23 large or medium-sized mammal species, many of which are threatened or endangered.
 For starters, there are sun bears, Sunda clouded leopards, pangolins, Western tarsiers, deer (muntjacs), porcupines, and civet cats.

-Unsurprisingly, people have struggled since they were forced to relocate.
+Unsurprisingly, people have been struggling since they had to relocate.
 They are far from their traditional farmlands or have lost them altogether.
 Now they must subsist by growing hill rice, pineapples, and yams, and by tapping rubber.
 Electricity is unreliable, and there is no phone service except at the top of a hill outside the village.
 There are many young people, but no high school.

 The community is committed to protecting the forest.
 If the Sabah Forestry Department opened it up to logging, it could be disastrous.
 It would risk serious flooding and endanger the village water supply, essential during the long dry season.
 The forest also serves as a wildlife corridor connecting state forest reserves.